aytizzz/RuhJobb.com/README.md

 The project includes the following job and category data fields:

-Job Title: The name of the job position.
+- Job Title: The name of the job position.

-Salary: The proposed salary.
+- Salary: The proposed salary.

-Description: Job requirements and additional details.
+- Description: Job requirements and additional details.

-Category Name: The category of the job listing.
+- Category Name: The category of the job listing.

-Technologies
+**Technologies*8

 Backend: ASP.NET Core MVC, Entity Framework Core